 The Swedish parent company Petrosibir AB is a public parent company and holding company for the Company's operational subsidiaries.
 The parent company is responsible for joint Group functions, such as operations and finance, and has two employees.
-The parent company's net turnover was SEK 0 thousand (0) and the net income amounted to SEK -974 thousand (504).
-Equity amounted to SEK 244,642 thousand (224,540).
+The parent company's net turnover was SEK 0 thousand (0) and the net income amounted to SEK -30,506 thousand (-974).
+Equity amounted to SEK 177,591 thousand (244,642).

-Proposal for the appropriation of profits
+Proposal for the accumulated loss